DiffSSC: Semantic LiDAR Scan Completion using Denoising Diffusion Probabilistic Models

 Perception systems collect low-level attributes of the surrounding environment, such as depth, temperature, and color, through various sensor technologies.
 These systems leverage machine learning algorithms to achieve high-level understanding, such as object detection and semantic segmentation.
 3D LiDAR is widely used in self-driving cars to collect 3D point clouds.
 However, 3D LiDAR has inherent limitations, such as unobservable occluded regions, gaps between sweeps, non-uniform sampling, noise, and outliers, which present significant challenges for high-level scene understanding.

 To provide dense and semantic scene representations for downstream decision-making and action systems, Semantic Scene Completion (SSC) has been proposed, aimed at jointly predicting missing points and semantics from raw LiDAR point clouds.
 Given its potential to significantly improve scene representation quality, this task has garnered significant attention in the robotics and computer vision communities.
 Understanding 3D surroundings is an inherent human ability, developed from observing a vast number of complete scenes in daily life.
-When humans observe scenes from a single view, they can leverage prior knowledge to estimate geometry and semantics.
+When humans observe a scene from a single view, they can leverage prior knowledge to infer unseen geometry and semantics.
 Drawing inspiration from this capability, the SSC model learns prior knowledge of scenes, $ \mathit{P}(\text{scene}) $, by estimating the complete scene from partial inputs during training.
 During inference, new partial inputs captured from the scene serve as the likelihood, $ \mathit{P}(\text{observation}|\text{scene}) $, and the model finally estimates a reasonable posterior result.